praveen2593/fraud_detection/README.md

 ## Credits
-This project would not be possible without the efforts of my fellow teammaates Rosina Norton, Yuwei Kelly Peng, Kenny Durell.
+This project would not be possible without the efforts of my fellow teammates Rosina Norton, Yuwei Kelly Peng, Kenny Durell.